 Johnson attributes much of his good health to the benefits of supplements.
-Calling himself a “modern-day explorer searching for the fountain of youth,” Johnson takes over 100 pills per day in his perpetual quest for longevity.
+Calling himself a “modern-day explorer searching for the fountain of youth,” Johnson used to take over 100 pills per day in his perpetual quest for longevity.
+As of November 2024, his supplement and drug list has shrunk considerably, now consisting of less than 30 supplements or drugs due to the use of multi-ingredient formulations.

-Can Johnson’s supplements really reverse aging?
-Should we be taking dozens of pills for optimal health?
-Here, we explore the evidence behind some of Johnson’s popular recommended supplements.
+Can Johnson’s regime really reverse aging?
+Should we be taking dozens of pills to sustain health?
+Here, we explore the evidence behind some of Johnson’s supplements and drugs.

 Blueprint by Bryan Johnson

 Johnson’s supplement line Blueprint offers consumers access to many of the supplements that he takes on a regular basis.
 Instead of purchasing individual components, Blueprint provides the convenience of taking multiple supplements in the same pill or powder.
-As of May 2024, Blueprint has three supplement stacks for purchase through Johnson’s website:
+At the time of the article update, Blueprint has three supplement stacks for purchase through Johnson’s website:

 Consumers can purchase some of these supplements individually.